JoEL8129/TD-Presetter/README.md

 ## Description

-Presetter is a lightweight utility for creating and recalling presets on COMPs.
+The Presetter is a lightweight utility for creating and recalling presets on COMPs.
 It is not a preset manager or global preset system.
 It stores a COMP's parameter names and values as presets on that COMP and exposes them via a Menu parameter on the COMP (or in the module—see Usage).
 Presets are stored in Python Storage, so saving the COMP as a .tox file also saves its presets.

 ## Installation